We can accommodate graduate students at our dedicated graduate houses across the city, where you’ll have a choice of accommodation options.

 Park Town is a beautiful 19th-century suburb just north of the city centre near to University Parks, where there are over 70 acres of open parkland, popular jogging routes, and the meandering River Cherwell.
-The independent shops and pubs of North Parade Avenue are a popular feature of the area too.
-8, 9, 10 and 11 Winchester Road are our dedicated graduate townhouses, located 15 minutes’ walk from the main college site, with spacious single rooms and self-contained flats for couples.
-All four houses share access to a large garden, perfect for summer social gatherings, and have access to 59 Banbury Road to the rear, which is also owned by Hertford and provides secure bicycle parking and onsite laundry facilities.
+The independent shops and pubs of North Parade are a popular feature of the area too.
+Our college house at 100 Banbury Road is a new addition to our accommodation portfolio.
+It is 25 minutes’ walk from the main college site, with spacious single ensuite rooms and shared kitchen facilities.
+It also benefits from a large garden, perfect for summer study sessions.

 Applying for graduate accommodation

 All graduate applicants who are offered a place at Hertford (either conditional or unconditional) are asked if they wish to be considered for graduate accommodation.
 When we send offer letters to applicants we’ll provide a link to the Graduate Accommodation Application Form.
 Once you’ve submitted the form you’ll be contacted by email to confirm that it has been received and to explain the next steps in the process.

 In the interests of ensuring that as much space as possible is allocated to the students most in need of support (irrespective of the point in the cycle at which they apply) we allocate small numbers of rooms on a bi-monthly basis throughout the application cycle.
 Please see below for details of this year’s allocation dates and our prioritisation schema.